 The types of attics differ based on the requirements of the residential building codes.
-Basically, there are two types available- exhaust vents and intake vents.
+There are two types available- exhaust vents and intake vents.
 Exhaust vents allow the air from the house to escape out, whereas intake vents let the outside air into the house.
-These are the two primary types, the rest differ in structure and are categorized as follows.
+These are the two primary types, the rest differ in structure and are categorized as follows:

 These are installed in attics with high vents, mostly in the overhanging part of the roof.
 Soffit vents are the best option for homes that have only one type of venting.
 These are screened vents that protect the house from moisture and also insects and snow.